Kong/docs.konghq.com/app/enterprise/0.34-x/developer-portal/how-to/serve-assets/google-cloud-storage.md

 ---
-title: How to use Google Cloud Storage to serve Kong Dev Portal assets
+title: How to Use Google Cloud Storage to Serve Dev Portal Assets
 toc: false
 ---